hb02/SearchADGPO/README.md

 # SearchADGPO
-Tool for Searching Current User Domain
+Tool for searching a specified string within all Domain GPO's

 ## Purpose
-The main Function is to Search your whole AD-Gpo's vor a defined string.
+The main Function is to Search your whole AD-Gpo's for a defined string.
 This tool is intended to use on a DomainController or a Computer where you installed the GPEdit-Snapin via FOD.

 ## Language
 This little Tool is written in C#.